Kuhicop/Tibia-OpenGL-Imgui/README.md

 All features should be working.
 If you find any problem just open a new issue.

+Everything is done with Rider IDE from Jetbrains.
+In case you can't run it with your IDE try Rider.

 # TODO:

 - Better alerts.